klemens/tinyfinger/README.md

 range using the gcc uniform_int_dist c++std implementation.

 Flashing the firmware can be done using a normal Arduino programmes as an ISP with the ArduinoISP example sketch included with the IDE.
+The PINs on the board are from left to right: GND, MISO, VCC, SCK, MOSI, RESET.

 ## case